cloudfoxit/beginner-javascript/README.md

 ### Motivation :rocket:
 ------------------
 I want to learn the new skills that will give me the ability to come up with solutions without having to rely on an external developer.

+I haven't worked on it for 3 months and I have forgotten everything including Git!!